akarpovskii/build.crab/README.md

 module.linkSystemLibrary("crate", .{});
 ```

-If you use `addRustStaticlib` or `addRustStaticlibWithUserOptions`, this is already taken care of for you.
+If you use `addRustStaticlib`, this is already taken care of for you.
 See the [`buid.zig`](./example/build.zig) for a complete example.

 On top of that, I recommend adding the following parameters to `Cargo.toml`: